websights

 Flow Simulation

-For the computation of the pressure drop curve, we will make use of SimScale’s Subsonic solver.
+For the computation of the pressure drop curve, we will make use of SimScale’s Multi-purpose solver.
 This solver features automatic Cartesian mesh generation, as well as fast and accurate computation of the results.
 The simulation is set up as follows:

 • Turbulent flow with custom k-epsilon model